The Anti-Bribery and Anti-Corruption Review: Switzerland

 vii Agency enforcement

 In general, the criminal authorities at the cantonal level prosecute and judge offences under federal law.36 When there is cantonal jurisdiction, local prosecutors conduct the investigations and bring cases to trial.
 That said, in many instances there is federal jurisdiction, and the OAG conducts the proceedings.
-In the context of bribery, the OAG is competent when the offences in Title Nineteen SCC are committed by a member of an authority or an employee of the Confederation or against the Confederation.37 Moreover, in cases of bribery of a Swiss or foreign official, or granting or accepting an undue advantage, federal jurisdiction applies and the OAG is competent, if the offences have to substantial extent been committed abroad or in two or more states with no single state being the clear focus of the criminal activity.38
+In the context of bribery, the OAG is competent when the offences in Title Nineteen SCC are committed by a member of an authority or an employee of the Swiss Confederation or against the Confederation.37 Moreover, in cases of bribery of a Swiss or foreign official, or granting or accepting an undue advantage, federal jurisdiction applies and the OAG is competent, if the offences have to substantial extent been committed abroad or in two or more states with no single state being the clear focus of the criminal activity.38

 Finally, if a criminal case is subject to both federal and state jurisdiction, the OAG may instruct the proceedings to be combined and dealt with by the federal authorities or the state authorities.39

 While self-reporting is rare, cooperation does lead to many plea agreements, in particular when companies are involved.
-In fact, in Switzerland's short history of corporate criminal liability, only a very few cases have made it to trial.42 In most instances, charges have been dropped after reparation or convictions have been negotiated and decided by prosecutors, who have the ability to issue summary penalty orders when the accused has accepted responsibility for the offence (or if his or her responsibility has otherwise been satisfactorily established).43 In the context of transnational corruption cases involving companies (Articles 102 and 322 septies SCC: bribery of a foreign official by a company), the OAG has convicted several companies in the past ten years by means of summary penalty orders.
+In fact, in Switzerland's short history of corporate criminal liability, only very few cases have made it to trial.42 In most instances, charges have been dropped after reparation or convictions have been negotiated and decided by prosecutors, who have the ability to issue summary penalty orders when the accused has accepted responsibility for the offence (or if his or her responsibility has otherwise been satisfactorily established).43 In the context of transnational corruption cases involving companies (Articles 102 and 322 septies SCC: bribery of a foreign official by a company), the OAG has convicted several companies in the past ten years by means of summary penalty orders.

 Plea-bargaining and negotiated settlements are key when it comes to bribery of foreign public officials by companies.
 The SCPC does not provide for deferred prosecution agreements (although a modification of the SCPC has recently been discussed), but three other mechanisms exist: non-prosecution agreements,44 summary penalty orders45 and accelerated proceedings.46